Univalence in locally cartesian closed infinity-categories: Univalent families and local classes of maps

-\begin{theorem} Let $L: \P\to\C \subseteq \P$ be a accessible locally cartesian localization of a presentable locally cartesian closed $\i$-category $\P$.
-Then $p:X\to S$ is a univalent family in $\C$ if and only if it is also a univalent family in $\P$. \end{theorem}
+\begin{theorem} Let $L: \P\to\C \subset \P$ be a accessible locally cartesian localization of a presentable locally cartesian closed $\infty$-category $\P$.
+Then a map $p:X\to S$ in $\C$ is a univalent family in $\C$ if and only if it is also a univalent family in $\P$. \end{theorem}

 \begin{proof} Let $T$ be an object of $\P$.
 In the diagram